microsoft/staticstaging/docs/hacking.md

 To implement splicing, we need to be able to combine two program values at run time.
 Specifically, we need to have a runtime available with a *splice* operation that takes as input an outer program, an inner program, and an indication of where to splice the latter into the former.
-The operation needs to combine the persist values associated with both programs to produce a new mapping with their union.
+The operation needs to combine the persisted values associated with both programs to produce a new mapping with their union.

 In our JavaScript backend, this splicing works by string interpolation.
 Every escape in a quote becomes a special token like `__SPLICE_21__`; we use `String.replace` to stitch in the spliced code at the right token.
-Persists can be combined by taking the union of the two component name maps.
+Materialization maps can be combined by taking the union of the two component name maps.

 ## Splicing and Functions